 - Hold them accountable.

 Appreciation can be as simple as a verbal “thank you for being an awesome tech,” or could be incentivized with efficiency bonuses.
-Motivating techs is easier if managers know who is clocked into work and who is clocked into a job as well as which techs are having a hard time getting their jobs done, making it vital to always be aware of your techs’ status.
+Motivating techs is easier if managers know who is clocked into work and who is clocked into a job, as well as which techs are having a hard time getting their jobs done and need extra assistance.

-Getting Help with Service Manager Duties
+Getting Help With Service Manager Duties